all-things-networking/count-buffy/Readme.md

 To know whether a buffer is blocked we check if it is backlogged and it doesn't output any packets.

-#### `StsRunner` class
+### `StsRunner` class

 This class is responsible for reading the individual workloads from file, and translating them into constraints over the input buffers.

-It then uses the Z3 solver, to verify the model of the scheduler alongside the base workload, query and the workload generated by FPerf.
+It then uses the Z3 solver, to verify the model of the CP alongside the base workload, query and the workload generated by FPerf.
 We also read the expected verification result from the FPerf's output, and raise an exception if our result is different from FPerf.